The Top 10 Testosterone Myths

 When I recommend testosterone to patients in my Los Angeles clinic, I get a lot of what I call “bro-science,” or, “But I heard” responses.
 You know, the kind of pop science stuff that travels by word of mouth and is asserted in glossy magazines with lots of certainty but not much research.
 “You want me to take testosterone?
 But I heard…” Worse yet, many of these myths are propagated by physicians themselves!

 To dispel these prominent myths, I’ve collected the top ten in this counterpoint countdown.
 Here are myths 10-6.
-Check out the blog next week for the Top 5!
+Check out next blog for the Top 5!

 Myth: Testosterone will make your sex drive out of control.